recommenders-team/recommenders/reco_utils/README.md

 # Recommender Utilities

-This module (reco_utils) contains functions to simplify common tasks used when developing and evaluating recommender systems.
+This package (reco_utils) contains functions to simplify common tasks used when developing and evaluating recommender systems.
 A short description of the sub-modules is provided below.
 For more details about what functions are available and how to use them, please review the doc-strings provided with the code.

 ## Sub-Modules